mil84/TasksDemo/README.md

 This is a minimalist reproducible example of using `AuthorizationClient` to access Google Tasks API.

+Result:

+1. It works on emulators
+2. It does not work on real device

 ## Setup - Android

 Code was copy-pasted from the official documentation here: